MicrosoftDocs/architecture-center/docs/industries/automotive/automotive-messaging-data-analytics-content.md

 1. The *workflow logic* is subscribed to command status updates and updates the internal state of command execution.
 1. Once the command execution is complete, the service app receives the execution result over the command and control API.

 The command and control *workflow logic* can fail if the vehicle loses connectivity.
 The **Event Grid** MQTT broker feature supports [Last Will and Testament (LWT)](/azure/event-grid/mqtt-support#last-will-and-testament-lwt-messages) messages.
-The MQTT broker will distribute a will message to all subscribers if the device disconnects abruptly.
-The *workflow logic* registers to the *will* message to handle the disconnect, interrupt the processing and notify the client with a suitable error code.
+The MQTT broker distributes a will message to all subscribers if the device disconnects abruptly.
+The *workflow logic* registers to the *will* message to handle the disconnect, interrupt the processing, and notify the client with a suitable error code.

 #### Vehicle and Device Provisioning

 This dataflow covers the process to register and provision vehicles and devices to the *vehicle messaging services*.
 The process is typically initiated as part of vehicle manufacturing.
-In automotive, vehicle devices are usually authenticated using X.509 certificates. **Event Grid** requires a root or intermediate X.509 to authenticate client devices.
-You can read the article [client authentication](/azure/event-grid/mqtt-client-authentication) for additional details.
+In automotive, vehicle devices are commonly authenticated using X.509 certificates. **Event Grid** requires a root or intermediate X.509 to authenticate client devices.
+For more details on device authentication, read the article [client authentication](/azure/event-grid/mqtt-client-authentication).

 :::image type="content" source="images/automotive-connectivity-and-data-solution-provisioning-dataflow.svg" alt-text="Diagram of the provisioning dataflow." border="false" lightbox="images/automotive-connectivity-and-data-solution-provisioning-dataflow.svg":::